uvegege/AnalyticEMModes.jl/docs/src/index.md

 ## Contributing

 Contributions are welcome!
 Areas for expansion:
-- Additional geometries (spherical, etc.) with analytical solutions.
+- Additional geometries (spheroidal, etc.) with analytical solutions.
 - Additional visualization utilities, like field line plotting.
 - And anything else you think might fit in AnalyticEMMode.jl